LifeContext/lifecontext/readme.md

 4. Privacy issues

 - If you do not want certain websites recorded in your life context, you can block the corresponding URL in the settings.
-If you do not want to record any browsing activity, you can disable the plugin.
+If you do not want to record any browsing activity, you can disable the browser extension.

 ![img](src/product07.png)